GameStop Trade-In: Expert Strategies to Maximize Trade Value

 Two notable exceptions that you cannot purchase with store credit at GameStop are Amazon and Visa gift cards.

-Now if you already see a gift card you love, you may want to get the full balance transferred and call it a day.
-But if you want to increase your cash payout, opt for the Shell gas card because there is one more step: exchanging the gift card online.
+Now if you already see a gift card you love, you may want to get the full trade-in balance transferred and call it a day.
+But if you want to increase your cash payout for your trade in, opt for the Shell gas card because there is one more step: exchanging the gift card online.

 Exchange Your Gift Card for More Cash

-The Penny Hoarder has an in-depth guide on how to sell gift cards for cash.
-I used a couple of these sites to test which one would give me the most cash for a Shell gas card and for the default GameStop gift card.
+The Penny Hoarder has an in-depth guide that teaches you how to sell gift cards for cash.
+I used a couple of the gift-card-exchange sites to test which one would give me the most cash for a Shell gas card and for the default GameStop gift card.

 The reason I recommend transferring your trade-in credit to a Shell gas card is because that card is the most universally in demand.
 Most people need gas.
 Not everyone wants GameStop credit.